Working with Binary Logs¶

 transactions.
 This enables it to print out the binary log position to which a

-backup corresponds, so you can use it to set up new replication slaves or
+backup corresponds, so you can use it to set up new replication replicas or

 perform point-in-time recovery.